frconor-ebook/meditations/_posts/2025-02-05-the-apostolate.md

 fruits that God has placed before us, that He knows He wants us to gather at the right time.

-We can ask Our Lady, Queen of Apostles, in this year of St. Joseph, that she might help us to have that same mentality of St. Joseph that she had in living the virtues and growing in holiness, so that we too can bring that great apostolic fruit that God is expecting from us.
+We can ask Our Lady, Queen of Apostles, in this year of St. Joseph
+\[December 8, 2020 to December 8, 2021\], that she might help us to have that same mentality of St. Joseph that she had in living the virtues and growing in holiness, so that we too can bring that great apostolic fruit that God is expecting from us.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I